-- Children will display learning behaviours which have been developed from our individual school values (Kenn C of E Primary Christian values of Forgiveness, Respect, Friendship, Compassion and Truthfulness and Kenton Primary values of Respect, Responsibility.
-Kindness and Honesty). - Children will recognise and apply the British Values of Democracy, Tolerance, mutual respect, Rule of law and Liberty. - Children will demonstrate a healthy outlook towards school attendance will be at least in-line with national and behaviour will be good. - The large majority of children will achieve age related expectations across the wider curriculum in addition to the core subjects. - Children will develop positive and healthy relationship with their peers both now and in the future. - Children will understand the physical aspects involved in RSE at an age appropriate level. - Children will have respect for themselves and others. - Children will have positive body images.
+Children will display learning behaviours which have been developed from our school values.

+- Children will recognise and apply the British Values of Democracy, Tolerance, mutual respect, Rule of law and Liberty. - Children will demonstrate a healthy outlook towards school attendance will be at least in-line with national and behaviour will be good. - The large majority of children will achieve age related expectations across the wider curriculum in addition to the core subjects. - Children will develop positive and healthy relationship with their peers both now and in the future. - Children will understand the physical aspects involved in RSE at an age appropriate level. - Children will have respect for themselves and others. - Children will have positive body images